joric/bluetosis/README.md

 ## Disclaimer

-This firmware is not much better than the [original Mitosis firmware](https://github.com/reversebias/mitosis) security-wise.
-Gazel protocol still uses hardcoded 32-bit ID's (0x01020304 and 0x05060708 for the left and the right halves), even if you change them in the code they could be bruteforced (at least the left half, right half does not broadcast Gazel traffic in Bluetooth mode).
-There's a better Bluetooth firmware for nRF52832-based (NOT Mitosis compatible) split keyboards with BLEUart and 128-bit UUID, see [BlueMicro_BLE](https://github.com/jpconstantineau/BlueMicro_BLE).
+The security is still limited to 32-bit Gazell channel numbers (0x01020304 and 0x05060708 please change them in the code).
+There is split keyboard Bluetooth firmware that uses BLEUart and 128-bit UUID ([BlueMicro_BLE](https://github.com/jpconstantineau/BlueMicro_BLE)), but it can't run on nRF51822.

 Battery life was not really tested but the keyboard turns completely off after a few minutes of inactivity and wakes up on hardware interrupt (any key) so it should be fine.

+There are QFAA chips (YJ-14015) that have only 16KB of RAM and QFAC chips (Core51822) that have 32KB.
+I write and debug on YJ-14015 so it probably works with the other cheap modules as well.

 ## Precompiled Firmware